 - Your car loan was entered into 910 days (roughly 2.5 years) before you filed Chapter 13 bankruptcy.

 Getting a Vehicle Cramdown

-The most important part is #3: when you entered into your car loan.
+The most critical part is qualification #3: the date when you entered into your car loan.
 When you go to see your bankruptcy attorney, bring your vehicle loan paperwork to see if you can qualify for this advantage.
 It might end up making a huge difference for you.

 Here’s an example:

 Let’s imagine a world in which you had waited just ten more days to file that Chapter 13 case.
 Then you could (in theory), could qualify for a cramdown.
-You still owe $11,500 and your car is worth about $7,500.
-Your loan is said to be secured to the extent of that $7,500 and that remaining $4,000 of the loan isn’t secured.
-So the secured portion of $7,500 would be paid through monthly payments under your Chapter 13 plan.
+You still owe $11,500, and your car is worth about $7,500.
+Your loan is said to be secured to the extent of that $7,500 and that remaining $4,000 of the credit isn’t achieved.
+So the guaranteed portion of $7,500 would be paid through monthly payments under your Chapter 13 plan.
 That extra $4,000 unsecured portion is similar to your unsecured debts which are usually only paid if you have extra money to do so.

 Even though your payments on your vehicle would be about 2.5 years longer, you would still pay it at a lower interest rate (5% versus 8%).
 Imagine paying $7,500 instead of $11,500!